Construction of Wave Dark Matter Halos: Numerical Algorithm and Analytical Constraints: Dynamical Simulations and Halo Decomposition

 We now turn to testing the stability of the halos constructed using the modified Schwarzschild method, by comparing the evolution of the Schwarzschild simulations described in the previous section to dynamical wave simulations.
 To do so, we take a snapshot of each of the halos constructed in the previous section, and evolve it by numerically solving the Schr\"odinger-Poisson system, using the \texttt{SPoS} code described in \cite{Li:2018kyk}.

-Each dynamical simulation is carried out on a $256^3$ grid, with periodic boundary conditions and a box size of $2r_\text{vir} = 113$ kpc, with a spatial resolution or $\sim0.4$ kpc.
+Each dynamical simulation is performed in a $256^3$ box whose sides measure $2r_\text{vir} = 113$ kpc, with a spatial resolution of $\sim0.4$ kpc, and periodic boundary conditions.
+The chosen box size ensures that the density at the edges is 3-4 orders of magnitude smaller than the central density.
+As a result, the periodic boundary conditions do not have a significant impact on the evolution of the halo.
+Note that none of these are cosmological simulations, and the background density is not taken into account.

 In order to initialize each dynamical simulation, we project the output wave functions from the previous section onto the dynamical simulation grid as initial conditions.
-Each halo is evolved for 16 Gyr, or approximately eight free-fall times, defined as:
+Each halo is then evolved for 16 Gyr, or approximately eight free-fall times, defined as:

 The top row of Figure \ref{fig:3_1} compares the density profiles of the constructed halos against the profiles measured from the dynamical simulations.
 The blue shaded regions depict the Schwarzschild constructions, evolved by analytically propagating the eigenmodes' phases (identical to those shown in Figure \ref{fig:2_5}); the blue dashed lines show the corresponding time averages.
 The orange shaded regions show the range of density profiles measured from snapshots of the dynamical wave simulations; the red dashed lines show the corresponding averages.
 All dynamical simulation snapshots are taken from after the halo has evolved for 4 Gyr, in order to give the halos ample time to relax into a steady state.
 Significant deviations of the dynamical simulations from the Schwarzschild constructions would thus indicate that the Schwarzschild method has failed to produce a globally stable halo.